-The city of Gangtok is a delight to the eyes.
+I Priyanka Roy, The elder One, Solo travelled for the first time.
+And the city I choose to explore is GANGTOK.
+It is a delight to the eyes.
 The place is decorated with Tibetan flags all over it.
 Everywhere you go in the city you will see prayer flags unfurling their positivity and blessings to the surrounding area and the people.
 Oh, The people are gems I tell you.
 They are outright warm, helping and so very welcoming.
 Apart from all these amazing facts, Gangtok is also one of the cleanest cities in India.
 It has become a famous tourist spot due to the presence of Stupas and Monasteries.
 It rose to prominence as a major Buddhist Pilgrimage site after the Enchey Monestry got built in the 1800s.

 And not just that, if Gangtok enumerates peace and love then it also calls for adventure lovers and adrenaline junkies.
 This place is a hotspot for everyone who is planning for a hike or trek to the Sikkim’s Himalayan range.
 It has attracted many adventure-loving folks through the years, as it is the base for hikers organizing the permits and transportation for treks.

 On my way….